geopm/geopm/service/docs/source/geopm_pio_nvml.7.rst

     *  **Unit**: n/a

 ``NVML::GPU_MEMORY_UTILIZATION``
-    Fraction of time the GPU memory was accessed in the last set of driver samples
+    Fraction of time the GPU memory was accessed in the last set of driver samples.

     *  **Aggregation**: max
     *  **Domain**: gpu